HNoMS Ellida (1880)

 HNoMS Ellida was a 1. class gunboat built for the Royal Norwegian Navy.
 Like the other Norwegian gunships of her era, she carried a reasonable heavy armament on a diminutive hull.
 A distinct feature of Ellida was that her funnel could be raised and lowered as needed.
 The vessel was built at the Naval Yard at Horten, and had yard number 59.

 It is unclear from the sources if the listed armament is the original armament, or if Ellida originally was armed with a much heavier main gun like the slightly older 1. class gunboat Sleipner.
-Ellida, like Sleipner, carried an underwater torpedo tube in her bow for firing Whitehead torpedoes, and she was the second vessel in the Royal Norwegian Navy equipped with this weapon.
+Ellida, like Sleipner, carried an underwater torpedo tube in her bow for firing Whitehead torpedoes and four tubes mounted to cranes on her sides, and she was the second vessel in the Royal Norwegian Navy equipped with this weapon.